MicrosoftDocs/power-platform/power-platform/admin/overview-integration-application-insights.md

 - **session_Id**  : This uniquely identifies all activities in a single user session.
 The session value is reset when a user opens a new tab, hits F5/refresh, closes and reopens the mobile app.
 - **user_Id, user_AuthenticatedId**: These are both currently set to the Azure Active Directory id of the user.
 - **client_IP**: This field is always populated to 0.0.0.0 by Application Insights for GDPR compliance.
 The IP address provided is used to populate the client_City, client_StateOrProvince, client_CountryOrRegion fields.
-- **client_Type**: The value here is “Browser” if the logs are coming from UCI and its “Server” if logs are coming from CDS.
+- **client_Type**: The value here is “Browser” if the logs are coming from UCI and its “Server” if logs are coming from Dataverse.
 Note that the userAgent can be found in the ‘requests’ table under customDimensions when available.

 Since the Application Insights schema is fixed, and this feature pushed data into Application Insights as an export process, the customDimensions fields in Application Insights is used to add properties.